imcvampire/Sort-one-million-number/README.md

 This is binary compiled file in project (named `sort`).

 # Input/Output format:
-Input and output is contained 1 million.
+Input and output is contained 1 million lines.
 Each line contains 1 signed 32-bit intergers number.

 # Requirements:
 - GCC 5.2.1 or newest.